-The Regenstrief Institute and the IU Richard M. Fairbanks School of Public Health (FSPH) at IUPUI have established a collaborative program in public and population health informatics.
+The Regenstrief Institute and the IU Richard M. Fairbanks School of Public Health (FSPH) have established a collaborative program in public and population health informatics.
 While the program officially started in 2018, investigators at Regenstrief and FSPH have been leading public health informatics research for more than a decade.
 Together, they have pioneered numerous technologies and methods that have continued to transform the field of public health informatics.
 The Public health Informatics program envisions a world where informatics systems and tools are applied by providers, health systems, and public health organizations to improve the health and well-being of communities.

 We are guided by the values of the Regenstrief Institute, the Center for Biomedical Informatics, and the following to complete our mission and vision.